hzqst/VmwareHardenedLoader/README.md

 open command prompt as System Administrator, use the following commands

 ```
-sc create vmloader binPath= "\??\c:\vmloader.sys" type= "kernel"
+sc create vmloader binPath= "\??\c:\vmloader.sys" type= "kernel" start="system"
 sc start vmloader
 ```

+`start="system"` is optional. if you want the driver to be loaded automatically when system start, add this.

-If an error occurs when start service, use DbgView to see whats happened. you can post an issue with DbgView output information if it does't work on your environment.
+If an error occurs when start service, use DbgView to capture kernel debug output. you can post an issue with DbgView output information and   with your ntoskrnl.exe attached.

-If no error, then everything works fine.
+If no error occurs, then everything works fine.

 you could put "vmloader.sys" wherever you want, except vmware shared folders.